-The International Rescue Committee (IRC) was at the forefront of the fight to contain the deadly Ebola virus during the outbreak in Liberia and Sierra Leone in 2014.
-Today were are on the ground in the Democratic Republic of Congo strengthening infection control practices in 51 health facilities, as well as training and mentoring healthcare workers.
+The IRC was at the forefront of the fight to contain the deadly Ebola virus during the outbreak in Liberia and Sierra Leone in 2014.
+Most recently we responded to outbreaks in the Democratic Republic of Congo, strengthening infection control practices in health facilities, as well as training and mentoring health care workers.

 What is Ebola?

-Ebola is a virus characterised by fever, weakness, muscle pain, headache and sore throat, followed by vomiting, diarrhoea and, in a few patients, bleeding.
+Ebola is a virus characterised by fever, weakness, muscle pain, headache and sore throat, followed by vomiting, diarrhea and, in a few patients, bleeding.

 Where was the deadliest outbreak of Ebola?